*This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read my Affiliate Links Disclaimer.

 - Upload it to iNaturalist and make sure you add it to the Never Home Alone Project.

 That’s it!
-Once you have the app installed it takes less than 30 seconds to make a meaningful contribution to science. iNaturalist is great because not only are you contributing to real science, but experts will also comment on your photos with an identification, helping you learn the animals around your home.
+Once you have the app installed it takes less than 30 seconds to make a meaningful contribution to science. iNaturalist is great because not only are you contributing to real science, but experts will also comment on your photos with an identification, helping you learn the wildlife in your home.